Puchaczov/Musoq/docs/examples.markdown

 FROM #os.files('', true)
 WHERE Name like '%report%'
 ```
-try to find a file that has in it's part word that sounds like:
+try to find a file that has in it's title word that sounds like:
 ```
 SELECT
 	FullName